dlcgold/openbox-config/README.md

 [Screenshot](screenshot.png)!!!

-Feel free to use the config and have fun with this amazing wm!# openbox-config
+Feel free to use the config and have fun with this amazing wm!